camlinke/wordcount/part2.md

     def __repr__(self):
         return '<id %r>' % self.id
 ```
 What we are doing here is creating a table to store the results of our wordcount.
-We first import the database that we created in our app.py file as well as JSON from sqlalchemy's postgresql dialects.
+We first import the database connection that we created in our app.py file as well as JSON from sqlalchemy's postgresql dialects.
+JSON columns are fairly new to Postgres and are not available in every database supported by SQLAlchemy so we need to import it specifically.
 Next we create a Result class and assign it a table name of results.
 We then set the attributes that we want to store for a result - the id of the result we stored, the url that we counted the words of, a full list of words that we counted, and a list of words that we counted that doesn't include stop words (More on this later).
 We then create an __init__ method that will run the first time that we create a new result, and finally a __repr__ method to represent the object when we query for it.
 <br>
 We are going to use Alembic and Flask-Migrate to migrate our database to the latest version.
 Alembic is migration library for SQLAlchemy and could be used without Flask-Migrate if you want.
 However Flask-Migrate does help with some of the setup and makes things easier.
 You installed Alembic and Flask-Migrate earlier when you ran pip install Flask-Migrate.
 <br>